 Seeing Bilbao’s success in attracting tourists with the Guggenheim museum, Valencia aimed to achieve the same success.
 This was accomplished.

 When we visited Santander to admire the pictures of PHotoEspaña we stumbled upon the Centro Botín to our surprise.

 A similar building in Amsterdam, the new wing of the Stedelijk Museum, was immediately given the nickname “De Badkuip” (Bathtub).
 I have not been able to discover whether Spaniards are so quick with name-calling as well, although the building lends itself perfectly to a nickname.

 We knew Renzo Piano from the Center Pompidou in Paris, but Centro Botin has an entirely different character due to the convex, dense forms.

 In contrast, the water-facing space, formed by both wings, is delicate and airy.

 Usually, we take the stairs instead of the elevator or escalator, but because we had walked around the city for quite some time to visit the PHotoEspaña locations, we did take the elevator this time.

 Good thing, too.
 I wouldn’t have wanted to miss Martin Creed’s sound installation.
 Have a look at my video and enjoy. 🙂

 Even though I am an admirer of “Less is more”, I am glad contemporary architecture has evolved into something really interesting.

 Not all designs are equally successful, but they are often subject to controversy.
-It sparks discussions and makes people think about why they consider something beautiful or ugly.
+It sparks discussions and makes people wonder why they consider something to be beautiful or ugly.